-A list of subsidiaries is contained in Note 23 to the financial statements.
+A list of controlled entities is contained in Note 20 to the financial statements.

 (b) Income Tax

 ANO and its wholly-owned Australian subsidiary has formed an income tax consolidation group under the tax consolidation regime.
 The Group notified the Australian Tax Office that it had formed an income tax consolidated group to apply from 1 July 2015.